pandas-dev/pandas/doc/source/computation.rst

 Window Functions
 ----------------

+.. currentmodule:: pandas.core.window

 .. warning::

    Prior to version 0.18.0, ``pd.rolling_*``, ``pd.expanding_*``, and ``pd.ewm*`` were module level
-   functions and are now deprecated and replaced by the corresponding method call.
+   functions and are now deprecated.
+These are replaced by using the :class:`~pandas.core.window.Rolling`, :class:`~pandas.core.window.Expanding` and :class:`~pandas.core.window.EWM`. objects and a corresponding method call.

    The deprecation warning will show the new syntax, see an example :ref:`here <whatsnew_0180.window_deprecations>` You can view the previous documentation